- Home

 Should I have a child after I’ve had cancer?

 This is a very personal decision.
-A cancer diagnosis may affect the way you think and feel about having a child.
-If you have a partner, you may want to discuss your family plans together.
-Fertility clinics often have counsellors who can talk through the pros and cons of your situation.
+Having cancer may change the way you feel about having a child.
+If you have a partner, discuss your family plans together.
+Worrying about cancer coming back may make it hard for you to make plans, including having a child.
+Fertility clinics often have counsellors who can talk through your situation.

-This depends on many factors, including the type of cancer and type of treatment.
-Some cancer specialists advise waiting between six months and two years after treatment ends.
+This depends on many factors, including the type of cancer and type of treatment you’ve had.
+Some cancer specialists advise waiting between 6 months and 2 years after treatment ends.
 This may be to allow your sperm or eggs to recover, and to ensure you remain in good health during this time.
-It’s best to discuss the timing and suitable contraception with your doctor.
+It’s best to discuss the timing and what contraception to use with your doctor.

 Will getting pregnant cause the cancer to come back?

-Research shows that for most cancers pregnancy does not increase the chances of cancer coming back (recurring).
-However, sometimes it is hard to do any follow-up tests for cancer when a women is trying to conceive or is pregnant.
+Research shows that for most types of cancers, pregnancy does not increase the chances of cancer coming back (recurring).
 Research is continuing, so it’s best to discuss this issue with your specialist.
+Find out more about pregnancy and cancer.

 Studies to date suggest that survival rates for people who have children after cancer treatment are no different from people who don’t have children after treatment.

-Studies show that if one or both parents have a history of cancer, their child is at no greater risk of getting cancer than anyone else.
-A small percentage of some cancers (up to 5%) are caused by an inherited faulty gene from either the mother or father.
+Studies show that if one or both parents have a history of cancer, their child has the same risk of getting cancer as anyone else.
+Up to 10% of some cancers are caused by an inherited gene from either of the parents.
+This is known as familial cancer.
+The gene increases the risk of cancer, but not all children will inherit the gene.
+Even if they do, it does not mean they will develop cancer.

 What if I’m already pregnant?

-Being diagnosed with cancer during pregnancy is uncommon – it is estimated that one in every 1000 pregnant women is diagnosed with cancer.
+Being diagnosed with cancer during pregnancy is uncommon – it is estimated that one in every 1000 pregnant females are diagnosed with cancer.
+Call Cancer Council 13 11 20 for more information about pregnancy and cancer.

-It may still be possible to have cancer treatment during pregnancy.
-It’s best to discuss the potential risks and benefits with your oncologist before treatment begins.
+Treatment during pregnancy – This may be possible, but you need to discuss the potential risks and benefits to you and the baby with your oncologist before treatment begins.
 In some cases, treatment can be delayed until after the baby’s birth.
 For some cancers, chemotherapy may be safely used after the first trimester (12 weeks), usually with a break of a few weeks before the birth.

-You will be advised not to breastfeed during chemotherapy, targeted therapy or immunotherapy as drugs can be passed to the baby through the breastmilk.
-If you are having radiation therapy, talk with your doctor about whether it is safe to continue breastfeeding during your treatment course.
+Breastfeeding – You will be advised not to breastfeed while having chemotherapy, targeted therapy or immunotherapy as drugs can be passed to the baby through the breastmilk.
+If you are having radiation therapy, talk with your doctor about whether it is safe to continue breastfeeding during treatment.

 My oncologist wanted to start treatment as soon as possible, so it was a case of my obstetrician and oncologist deciding on a day to deliver my son, then starting my cancer treatment.
 He was delivered safely at 32 weeks.